Skip to content

 Like Article

-The filehandle.writeFile() method is used to defined in the File System module of Node.js.
-The File System module is basically to interact with the hard disk of the user’s computer.
+The filehandle.writeFile() method is used to define in the File System module of Node.js.
+The File System module basically interacts with the hard disk of the user’s computer.
 The fs.writeFile() method asynchronously writes data to a file, replacing the file if it already exists.

 Syntax: